 Ingress and egress traffic shaping and bandwidth reservations are available both on the WAN and LAN interfaces, creating tight control over the QoS (Quality of Service) of your network and the QoE (Quality of Experience) for users.
-Traffic types to be shaped or reserved can be identified from a built-in library of layer 7 filters, DHCP tags (such as CS, AF or EF tags), source and/or destination IPs, and protocol type.
+Traffic types to be shaped or reserved can be identified from a built-in library of layer 7 filters, DSCP tags (such as CS, AF or EF tags), source and/or destination IPs, and protocol type.

 Truffle V is WAN Orchestration software that runs on a virtual machine installed on standard hardware in a branch office or data center to function as a Truffle unit.
 Truffle V can be peered with other Truffle appliances in the branch offices to create an overlay bonded IP tunnel between the endpoints, using a Virtual Leased Line (VLL).